samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 ~~~

 - `balloon-hash`: where `hash` is the proper, correctly punctuated name of the hash function in lowercase.
 For example, `sha-256`, not `sha256`.
 Another example is `sha3-256`, not `sha3256` or `sha-3-256`.
 Finally, `sha-512-256` for SHA-512 truncated to 256 bits, and `sha-512/256` for the SHA-512/256 algorithm.
-- `v=version`: this is version 1 of Balloon.
+- `v=version`: this is version 2 of Balloon.
 If the design is modified, the version will be incremented.
 - `m=spaceCost`: the memory size in blocks, not KiB.
 - `t=timeCost`: the number of rounds.
-- `p=parallelism`: 0 if Balloon and 1+ for Balloon-M.
+- `p=parallelism`: the number of CPU cores/EME calls in parallel.
 - `salt`: the salt encoded in Base64 with no padding {{!RFC4648}}.
 - `hash`: the full/untruncated Balloon output encoded in Base64 with no padding {{!RFC4648}}.